-Cedar Island Dreams by TJ Radcliffe and illustrated by Hilary Farmer tells the story of Anforth the racoon and his friends as they find themselves under attack by pirate wolves in a world of the far future where humans did something that made all kinds of animals intelligent before going away… somewhere.
+Cedar Island Dreams by TJ Radcliffe and illustrated by Hilary Farmer is the first volume of the Inner Islands Trilogy.
+It tells the story of Anforth the racoon and his friends as they find themselves under attack by pirate wolves in a world of the far future where humans did something that made all kinds of animals intelligent before going away… somewhere.

 If you loved “Wind in the Willows” or Terry Pratchett’s young readers books we think you’ll delight in this light, fun adventure set in the waters off what is today the West Coast of Canada.

 The pirate captain was big, and red of eye and sharp of fang.
 The prisoner, considerably less so.

 “I dunno,” said the prisoner, whose name was Rufus.
 “Somewhere in the Inner Islands, I heard.”

 Rufus was a reddish-brown wolf with large flat paws.
 The captain was larger and dark grey in colour.
 His name was Grey.
 Wolves don’t have a lot of imagination.

 “Not good enough!” said Grey.
 He had practised his snarl for many years.
 He was good at it.
 Rufus gave a shiver despite himself.